2. Name of journal

 KJP accepts advertisements on the following basis:

-- - We reserves the right to decline or cancel any advertisement at any time.
+• - We reserve the right to decline or cancel any advertisement at any time.

 Any individuals or organizations who are interested in advertising their products or services in the print copies of the journal or on its website are encouraged to contact the editorial office.
 The acceptance of advertisement will be discussed by the editorial board and will be ultimately approved by the publisher.